aurmich/module_cms_fila3/docs/README.md

 ## Building Your Site

-Now that you’ve edited your configuration variables and know how to customize your styles and content, let’s build the site.
+Now that you've edited your configuration variables and know how to customize your styles and content, let's build the site.

 ```bash
 # build static files with Jigsaw